 I created the workshop based on my blog readers’ feedback about their most common and pressing problem.

-“Who is the workshop for?”
+“What age is the workshop for?”

 The workshop is for parents of young children in the toddler to early elementary years.
 And it’s a fantastic resource whether you have “easy” days with your child and want to keep it that way, or if you’re exhausted with your child’s behavior.